a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Using drag/drop, try to delete a GS/OS forked file.
 When the delete confirmation dialog is shown, click Cancel.
 Verify that the source window is not updated.
 * Launch DeskTop.
 Using drag/drop, try to delete a GS/OS forked file.
 When the delete confirmation dialog is shown, click OK.
 When an alert is shown, click OK.
 Verify that the source window is updated.
 * Launch DeskTop.
 Using File > Delete try to delete a GS/OS forked file, where the containing window is visible.
 When the delete confirmation dialog is shown, click OK.
 When an alert is shown, click OK.
 Verify that the containing window is updated.

+## RAMCard

+* Repeat the following:
+  * For these permutations:
+    * DeskTop (1) copied to RAMCard and (2) not copied to RAMCard.
+    * Renaming (1) the volume that DeskTop loaded from, and renaming (2) the DeskTop folder itself.
+(For #2, move all DeskTop files to a subfolder.)
+  * Verify that the following still function:
+    * File > Copy To... (overlays)
+    * Special > Copy Disk (and that File > Quit returns to DeskTop) (overlay + quit handler)
+    * Apple Menu > Calculator (desk accessories)
+    * Apple Menu > Control Panels (relative folders)
+    * Control Panel, change desktop pattern, close, quit, restart (settings)
+    * Windows are saved on exit/restored on restart (configuration)
+    * Invoking another application (e.g. BASIC.SYSTEM), then quitting back to DeskTop (quit handler)
+    * Modifying shortcuts (selector)

+* Configure a system without a RAMCard.
+Launch DeskTop.
+Verify that the volume containing DeskTop appears in the top right corner of the desktop.
+File > Copy To....
+Verify that the volume containing DeskTop is the first disk shown.
+* Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
+Launch DeskTop.
+Verify that the non-RAMCard volume containing DeskTop appears in the top right corner of the desktop.
+File > Copy To....
+Verify that the non-RAMCard volume containing DeskTop is the first disk shown.
+From within DeskTop, launch another app e.g. Basic.system.
+Eject the DeskTop volume.
+Exit the app back to DeskTop.
+Verify that the remaining volumes appear in default order.
+* Configure a system with a RAMCard, and set DeskTop to not copy itself to the RAMCard on startup.
+Launch DeskTop.
+Verify that the non-RAMCard volume containing DeskTop appears in the top right corner of the desktop.
+File > Copy To....
+Verify that the non-RAMCard volume containing DeskTop is the first disk shown.

+* Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
+Launch DeskTop.
+Create a shortcut for a non-executable file at the root of a volume, set to "Copy to RAMCard" "at first use".
+Run the shortcut.
+Verify that the "Files remaining" count bottoms out at 0.
+Close the alert.
+Drag a volume icon to another volume.
+Verify that the "Files remaining" count bottoms out at 0.

 ## Hardware Configurations